Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View

-Our main contributions can be summarized as: $(i)$ To our best knowledge, \texttt{DisCo} is the first to endow non-disentangled VAE, GAN, or Flow models with the SOTA disentanglement ability. $(ii)$ By utilizing Contrastive Learning in the \emph{Variation Space}, we can find the disentangled directions in the latent space and extract disentangled representations of images simultaneously. $(iii)$ We propose two key techniques for \texttt{DisCo}: an entropy-based domination loss and a hard negatives flipping strategy.
+Our main contributions can be summarized as: $(i)$ To our best knowledge, \texttt{DisCo} is the first unified framework for jointly learning disentangled representation and discovering the latent space of pretrained generative models by contrasting the image variations. $(ii)$ We propose a novel $\Delta$-Contrastor to model image variations based on the disentangled representations for utilizing Contrastive Learning. $(iii)$ DisCo is an unsupervised and model-agnostic method that endows non-disentangled VAE, GAN, or Flow models with the SOTA disentangled representation learning and latent space discovering. $(iv)$ We propose two key techniques for \texttt{DisCo}: an entropy-based domination loss and a hard negatives flipping strategy.